schevalier/gremlin-python/readme.rst

         </script-engine>

-There should already be a script-engine defined for gremlin-groovy.
-You can just paste that snippet for gremlin-python below it.
+See the rexster-test-drive.xml file for an example configuration that's used when you take a test drive.

-You'll also need to drop the files gremlin-python-{version}.jar and jython-standalone-{version}.jar into your titan lib directory.   gremlin-python has been tested with jython-standalone-2.7-b3.jar.
+You'll also need to put the files gremlin-python-{version}.jar and jython-standalone-{version}.jar into your titan lib directory.   gremlin-python has been tested with jython-standalone-2.7.0.jar.
-You can find a gremlin-python jar file for each release at https://github.com/pokitdok/gremlin-python/releases The jython standalone jar can be found at http://search.maven.org/remotecontent?filepath=org/python/jython-standalone/2.7-b3/jython-standalone-2.7-b3.jar
+You can find a gremlin-python jar file for each release at https://github.com/pokitdok/gremlin-python/releases The jython standalone jar can be found at http://www.jython.org/downloads.html

-After restarting titan + rexster, you should see python available in your rexster console:
+After (re)starting titan + rexster, you should see python available in your rexster console:

 .. code-block:: bash